-We expect 2017 net sales will increase in the mid-single digit percentage range from 2016 levels.
-The projected growth is driven by increased production and sustainment volume on the F-35 program at Aeronautics as well as increased volume at MFC and RMS, partially offset by decreased volume at Space Systems.
-Operating profit margin is expected to decline from 2016 levels primarily driven by a charge recorded in the first quarter of 2017 related to a program to design, integrate, and install an air missile defense command, control, communications, computers - intelligence (C4I) systems, for an international customer, higher volume on the F-35 program, which is dilutive to our overall profit margin, contract mix at MFC, lower AWE earnings as a result of the non-cash gain recognized in 2016 related the consolidation of AWE, amortization of AWE intangible assets in 2017 and lower equity earnings at Space Systems.
-Accordingly, we expect 2017 segment operating profit margin will decline from our 2016 margin to just above 10%.
-Our outlook for 2017 assumes the U.S. Government continues to support and fund our key programs, consistent with the government fiscal year (GFY) 2017 budget, and does not shutdown.
-Changes in circumstances may require us to revise our assumptions, which could materially change our current estimate of 2017 net sales and operating profit margin.
+We currently expect 2018 net sales will increase in the low-single digit range from 2017 levels.
+The projected growth is driven by increased production and sustainment volume on the F-35 program at Aeronautics as well as increased volume in tactical missiles programs at Missiles and Fire Control (MFC), partially offset by decreased volume at Rotary and Mission Systems (RMS) and Space.
+Segment operating profit is expected to increase in the mid-single digit range from 2017 levels driven primarily by improved performance at RMS.
+We expect that 2018 segment operating profit margin will also exceed our 2017 margin of 10.2%.
+Our outlook for 2018 assumes the U.S. Government continues to support and fund our key programs, consistent with the government fiscal year 2018 budget.
+Changes in circumstances may require us to revise our assumptions, which could materially change our current estimate of 2018 net sales and operating profit margin.
 For additional information related to trends in net sales and operating profit at our business segments, see the "Business Segment Results of Operations" discussion below.